 - These biscuits should last in an airtight container on the counter for 2 weeks, or in the fridge for over 3 weeks (although chilled this way they’ll lose their crunch).
 You can also store them in the freezer for up to 2 months – and frozen treats are excellent on hot summer days.

 A variety of fresh vegetables is always a good thing for any dog’s diet.
 Use courgettes (zucchini), capiscums (bell peppers), peas, green beans, fennel, cauliflower, broccoli, spinach, and/or whatever you have in your larder.
-Onions are known to cause issues with some dogs, though, so don’t use those.
+Onions (& garlic; in general, all alliums) are known to cause issues with some dogs, though, so don’t use those.

 With leafy greens or peas/beans, don’t bother grating but do lightly chop them and always dry them out, otherwise the biscuit mixture will be too wet.